panuhorsmalahti/typescript-style-guide/README.md

 Functions
 ---------

 Use the far-arrow syntax over the function keyword.
 Leave out the ()-braces if there is only one function parameter with an inferred type.
 Don't use curly braces if the function is simple and immediately returns a value.
+Add a space before and after ``=>``.

 ```TypeScript
 var squaredValues = values.map(value => value * value);